General Development Plan - Plan2040

 Planning for how much and what type of development goes where and, just as important, where development does not go is the responsibility of Maryland’s local governments.
 State law establishes minimum requirements for what must be included in these plans.
 Land use, transportation and natural resources are among the required elements.
 Local governments are expected to update their plans every 10 years.

-Development of a new GDP, Plan2040, is underway.
 The Anne Arundel County Alliance for Livable Communities is a coalition of dozens of county and state organizations representing tens of thousands of county residents.
 The Alliance is focused on ensuring that the new GDP:

 Is created via a transparent process that offers meaningful opportunities for public engagement throughout.